Route

 Parks Road

-May 1917 Lewis joined the Officer’s Training Corps (OTC) and stays in Keble College until the end of his OTC course on September 25, 1918.
+In June 1917, C.S.
+Lewis joins the Officer’s Training Corps at Keble College and stays there until the end of his training course on 25 September 1918.

 49 St. Giles